Choose your language

 THE PAGE APPLIES TO:

 Some network infrastructure can interfere with the SSL/TLS handshake processes used by PaperCut products.
-We’ve seen examples of this include security appliances such as firewalls, proxy servers, corporate VPNs or content filters doing SSL/TLS packet inspection (AKA man-in-the-middle).
+Examples include security appliances such as firewalls, proxy servers, corporate VPNs or content filters doing SSL/TLS packet inspection (also known as Man-in-the-Middle).

-When using these types of packet inspection, encrypted SSL traffic is opened, inspected, and then re-encrypted using whatever certificate is installed on the network appliance.
-If the PaperCut Application server doesn’t trust the certificate then customers might see SSL handshake errors.
+When using these types of packet inspection, encrypted SSL traffic is opened, inspected, and re-encrypted using whatever certificate is installed on the network appliance.
+Customers might see SSL handshake errors if the PaperCut Application Server doesn’t trust the certificate.

 Some examples of issues seen are with: